 Overlooking the Boston Common is the majestic headquarters of the Grand Lodge of Masons in Massachusetts.
 One of oldest institutions in downtown Boston, the current building at 186 Tremont Street is the third Grand Lodge structure erected on the site.
 Built in 1898, it houses many treasures of great historical significance.
 It has six meeting halls, a research library dedicated to Freemasonry, and the administrative offices for the Grand Lodge and other Masonic bodies and programs.
-The building and library are open to the public, and tours are available on Monday, Wednesday, Friday and Saturday between 10:30 am and 2:00 pm.
+The building and library are open to the public; tours are available on Monday, Wednesday, Friday between 10:30am and 2:00pm.

 Oldest In The Western Hemisphere